At AMMEX, it’s our entrepreneurial spirit, our determination, and our commitment to our customers’ growth that make us successful.

 It’s our people, however, who make that possible.

 Since 1988, AMMEX has achieved exponential growth — from our beginning as the dream of a 24-year-old student, to a multinational corporation.
-Credit belongs to the dynamism and foresight that trickle down from founder/chief energizing officer Fred Crosetto, whose vision built the foundation for what AMMEX has become.
+Credit belongs to the dynamism and foresight of founder/chief energizing officer Fred Crosetto, whose vision built the foundation for what AMMEX has become.
 But perhaps Crosetto’s wisest moves involved always focusing on putting the right people in the right seats.

 "This business is successful because of the people we have," President Keyo Gold says.
 "They want to do the best they can.
 They’re not status quo.
 They’re not a cog in a wheel.
 We have a really strong team."